manojparthiban/Machine-learning-Data-mining-Techniques/README.md

 # Machine-learning-Data-mining-Techniques
 The different machine learning and data mining techniques code using Python.

-This repository contains different Python quotes for machine learning and artificial intelligence and data mining techniques.
+This repository contains different Python codes for machine learning and artificial intelligence and data mining techniques.

---> data visualising
+--> data visualization
 --> data cleaning and outliers remover
 --> central tendency measures using deep learning
 --> principal component analysis